OpLumina/Bypassing-ESP-IDF-Driver-Restrictions-on-Transmitting-Raw-802.11-Frames/README.md

 ---

 ## 1. Overview
 The ESP-IDF framework contains a software-based restriction on transmitting spoofed and other custom 802.11 Management Frames.
-When using the esp_wifi_80211_tx function to transmit custom 802.11 frames, it passes the request to a function named ieee80211_raw_frame_sanity_check, which is a check that drops most critical management frames, including Deauthentication (Deauth) Frames, Disassociation Frames, and Authentication / Association Requests.
+When using the `esp_wifi_80211_tx` function to transmit custom 802.11 frames, it sends the request to a function named `ieee80211_raw_frame_sanity_check`, which is a check that filters and drops most critical management frames, including Deauthentication (Deauth) Frames, Disassociation Frames, and Authentication / Association Requests.
 When using an ESP32 for security research, router operations, and other basic tasks, this can cause quite a few problems and must be bypassed prior to sending the frames.

 **ESP‑IDF v5.3 libraries involved (found via grep):**